-1. To provide students with an understanding of how the mechanical and other properties of a material are a function of both its atomic and crystal structure, and of the detailed assemblage of phases within it.
-All classes of materials (metals, ceramics, polymers and composites are covered).
+1. Discuss how the mechanical and other properties of a material are a function of both its atomic and crystal structure, and of the detailed assemblage of phases within it.

-2. To give students an understanding of why and how material properties can be tailored to suit a particular application by the use of thermal, mechanical and chemical treatments.
+2. Discuss how and why material properties can be tailored to suit a particular application by the use of thermal, mechanical and chemical treatments.

-4. To make the students conversant with other forms of material failure including oxidation, corrosion and wear.
+4. Identify other forms of material failure including oxidation, corrosion and wear.

-5. To prepare students to make appropriate materials selection for design and other applications taking account of the interaction of structure, manufacture, properties and design.
+5. Make appropriate materials selection for design and other applications taking account of the interaction of structure, manufacture, properties and design.

 - An overview of the place of Materials Science in engineering design, including the way trends in materials usage have influenced design historically, the influence of cost and availability etc.